Djongov/gladiatus-fansite/docs/index.md

 - +50% more dungeon points
 - +10% chance of finding ruby on expeditions

+Also there will be a Happy Day Event

++20% more Rubies

 ### 25.02.2026 00:00 – 27.02.2026 23:59

 - +20% chance to obtain additional loot on expeditions and in dungeons